-What is EPF?
+What Is EPF?

 Employee Provident Fund is a long-term savings scheme where both the employee and employer contribute monthly toward the employee's retirement fund.

-- Contribution: 12% of Basic + Dearness Allowance from both employee and employer.
+- Contribution: 12% of Basic + Dearness Allowance from both employee and employer

-- Employee Share (EPF): 12% from the employee.
+- Employee Share (EPF): 12% from the employee

-- Employer Share (EPF): 3.67% of basic + DA.
+- Employer Share (EPF): 3.67% of basic + DA

-- Employer Share (EPS): 8.33% of employer’s share goes to EPS
+- Employer Share (EPS): 8.33% of the employer's share goes to EPS (pension)

-Withdrawing EPF Amount
+Withdrawing Your EPF Amount

-EPF withdrawals are categorized into two types:
+EPF withdrawals fall into two types: full and final withdrawal, and partial withdrawal.

 1. Full and Final Withdrawal

-- Retirement from service.
+- Retirement from service (age 58 or above)

-- Permanent settlement abroad.
+- Permanent settlement abroad

 2. Partial Withdrawal